gvwilson/fiction/iffy/index.md

 swaying slightly before putting a hand on the wall to steady himself.
 Blood was no longer leaking out of his leg, but when he tried to take a step he almost collapsed.
-"Hold up," the sergeant said.
+"Steady on," the sergeant said.
 She switched her gun to her other hand and slipped her shoulder under his.